-The global demand for Fermentation Chemicals Market is presumed to reach the valuation of nearly USD XX MN by 2026 from USD XX MN in 2019 with a CAGR of XX% under the study period of 2020 - 2026.
+The global demand for Fermentation Chemicals Market is presumed to reach the valuation of nearly USD XX MN by 2028 from USD XX MN in 2021 with a CAGR of XX% during the period of 2022-2028.

 Fermentation chemicals are mainly produced by using vegetable feedstock such as corn, sugar and starch.
 These chemical are used to initiate the chemical process of fermentation in various products.
 These chemicals are used in the manufacturing of bio based plastic and fuels, polymers and others.
 These chemicals are very important to accelerating the pace of the chemical reaction, which contributes to reduce the manufacturing cost, energy consumption and fermentation time.
 Owing to this, these chemicals find extensive applications across various industries, including food and beverages, pharmaceuticals, nutraceuticals and plastic manufacturing.